 fsync, fdatasync - synchronize a file's in-core state with storage device

-fsync() transfers ("flushes") all modified in-core data of (i.e., modified buffer cache pages for) the file referred to by the file descriptor fd to the disk device (or other permanent storage device) so that all changed information can be retrieved even after the system crashed or was rebooted.
+fsync() transfers ("flushes") all modified in-core data of (i.e., modified buffer cache pages for) the file referred to by the file descriptor fd to the disk device (or other permanent storage device) so that all changed information can be retrieved even if the system crashes or is rebooted.
 This includes writing through or flushing a disk cache if present.
 The call blocks until the device reports that the transfer has completed.
-It also flushes metadata information associated with the file (see stat(2)).
+As well as flushing the file data, fsync() also flushes the metadata information associated with the file (see inode(7)).
 Calling fsync() does not necessarily ensure that the entry in the directory containing the file has also reached disk.
 For that an explicit fsync() on a file descriptor for the directory is also needed. fdatasync() is similar to fsync(), but does not flush modified metadata unless that metadata is needed in order to allow a subsequent data retrieval to be correctly handled.
-For example, changes to st_atime or st_mtime (respectively, time of last access and time of last modification; see stat(2)) do not require flushing because they are not necessary for a subsequent data read to be handled correctly.
+For example, changes to st_atime or st_mtime (respectively, time of last access and time of last modification; see inode(7)) do not require flushing because they are not necessary for a subsequent data read to be handled correctly.
 On the other hand, a change to the file size (st_size, as made by say ftruncate(2)), would require a metadata flush.
 The aim of fdatasync() is to reduce disk activity for applications that do not require all metadata to be synchronized with the disk.

 On success, these system calls return zero.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and errno is set to indicate the error.

-This page is part of release 3.54 of the Linux man-pages project.
-A description of the project, and information about reporting bugs, can be found at http://www.kernel.org/doc/man-pages/.
-Linux 2012-02-27 FSYNC(2)
+This page is part of release 5.13 of the Linux man-pages project.
+A description of the project, information about reporting bugs, and the latest version of this page, can be found at https://www.kernel.org/doc/man-pages/.
+Linux 2021-03-22 FSYNC(2)